c-toolbox/C-Lux/README.md

 2. Register it in the `PATTERNS` array in [`shared/patterns/patterns.ts`](shared/patterns/patterns.ts), and add its props interface to the `PatternProps` union in the same file.

 The available pattern types and their parameter shapes are derived from that list, so the UI and shared types pick up the new pattern automatically. `Fields` is the single source of truth for each parameter's label, default and allowed range: the server validates incoming props against it and the browser generates the edit form from it.

+The base class owns the parameters every layer shares — its name, whether it is enabled, and its opacity, which scales the alpha the pattern writes so any layer can be blended over the ones below it.
+Those come from `SHARED_FIELDS` in [`shared/patterns/pattern.ts`](shared/patterns/pattern.ts) and are appended to each pattern's own `Fields`, so a new pattern gets them without doing anything: paint `state` with an alpha per light and the rest follows.